ubucon-asia/docs.ubucon.asia/docs/overview.md

 ## Travel grants

 Travel grant is one of the largest parts that takes event budget plan.
 Through travel grant, the conference usually covers flight expenses of overseas speakers.
+The funding is usually provided as reimbursement after the event with proof of purchase collected from beneficaries rather flights booked by organizing team or transfer before the event.

 ## Accommodation

+We also provide accomodations for speakers and organizers.
+We usually try to provide low-cost shared rooms which could be university dormitory rooms when available or some other cheap hotels nearby the venue.
+Usually local team acquires rooms about at least 2~3 month before the event than assign it to speakers or organizers who need.

 ## Catering